 The Backup Inverter also converts DC power into AC current, but this time it draws energy from your bank of batteries.
 It also has the very important task of managing the health of your batteries.
 A properly configured backup inverter will make sure you get full value from the technology chosen for your storage

 The Battery Bank chosen is critical to many aspects of your energy storage and questions need to be asked and discussed to determine which battery technology is the most cost effective solution.
 Some of the most popular options include OPzS Flooded Cell, Lead Crystal, Lithium Ion, Gel, etc. This becomes a balancing act between function and cost.

-It is of course fully possible to COMBINE the above "major" components into either a Multi Hybrid or a Hub2Hybrid System.
+It is of course fully possible to COMBINE the above "major" components into either a Multi Hybrid, a Hub2Hybrid System or Victron's new ESS System.
 There are of course many other options, but for now let's concentrate on these combination solutions.

 A Multi Hybrid System combines the Grid Tie system with a Backup System with the battery technology chosen specifically for occational backup.
 The batteries in this case may last for only a few years to perhaps 10 years, depending on the quality and design.
 These can also be configured for "Self Consumption", which can extend some of the stored solar energy into the evening by drawing some power from the battery bank.